 We welcome all people interested in living an abundant life in God, through following Jesus Christ.

-We embrace a diversity of views and embrace and enjoy this diversity, always seeking answers and welcoming questions.
+We embrace and enjoy a diversity of views, always seeking answers and welcoming questions.

 We meet on Sundays at 10 and at other times.
 Come and join us!

 The God we gather to worship calls us to share the good news Jesus Christ brought us, and to help each other become part of what God is doing around us, being actively involved in the life of our community and nurturing each other in a fellowship of accepting love.

 2 May ~ Sunday 10 a.m.: Worship, the Rev. Graeme Munro, Communion

 6 May ~ Thursday 7.30 p.m.: Bible Book of the Month: 1 John, 129 Signal

 8 May ~ Saturday 3-4 p.m.: ‘Meet and Greet’ with the Rev. Clare Lind and

 her husband, Don, Morrison Lounge (and/or hall and/or lawn,

 9 May ~ Sunday 10 a.m.: Worship, the Rev. Clare Lind